makn68/My_repo/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Project Title
-HealthMate: Your Personal AI Health Companion
+# HealthMate: Your Personal AI Health Companion
 ## Summary
 My motivation stems from a desire to empower individuals to take control of their health by leveraging AI to provide personalized health management solutions.
 This is just and idea where  AI CAN be used.